-The Audit Committee of the Company have reviewed this MD&A, and the condensed interim financial statements for the nine months ended April 30, 2015, and the Company's board of directors approved these documents prior to their release.
+The CEO and CFO have certified that Internal Controls over Financial Reporting have been designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
+The Audit Committee of the Company have reviewed this MD&A, and the condensed interim financial statements for the three months ended October 31, 2015, and the Company's board of directors approved these documents prior to their release.

-NON-GAAP MEASURES
+NON-IFRS MEASURES

 The Company has identified certain measures that it believes will assist understanding of the performance of the business.
 As the measures are not defined under IFRS they may not be directly comparable with other companies' adjusted measures.
-The non-GAAP measures are not intended to be a substitute for, or superior to, any measures of performance but management has included them as these are considered to be important comparables and key measures used within the business for assessing performance.
+The Non-IFRS measures are not intended to be a substitute for, or superior to, any measures of performance but management has included them as these are considered to be important comparables and key measures used within the business for assessing performance.
 These measures are explained further below: